fmetivier/IslandsLib/docs/source/Introduction.rst

 :math:`K` is the average hydraulic conductivity, and :math:`\rho_s,\rho_d` are the densities of seawater and freshwater respectively.

-The resulting stationnary water table corresponds to an average level.
+The resulting stationnary water table corresponds to an **average level**.
 This model assumes that

 #. the lens is fully developped, hence there is salwater everywhere beneath the freshwater;
 #. the vertical component of velocity in the lens is neglected (Dupuit-Boussinesq approximation);